Ateeq-afk/Ateeq_final/README.md

 ## Front-end

 The React front-end (inside `src/`) was generated with Vite and now uses the Express API for authentication.
-Run the front-end with `npm run dev` and use the `/signup` and `/signin` pages to create accounts and log in.
+Run the front-end with `npm run dev` and use the `/signin` page to log in.
+User accounts are provisioned by a DesiCargo Account Manager.
 You can also create new organizations via `/new-organization`.

 ## Seeding Supabase Data